discord/embedded-app-sdk/README.md

 ## SDK development

 Developing a new feature or patching a bug on the SDK?
 Check out [this guide](/docs/common-patterns/local-sdk-development.md) to learn how to set up your local dev environment.

+## Discord Developer Terms of Service & Developer Policy

+Please note that while this SDK is licensed under the MIT License, the [Discord Developer Terms of Service](https://discord.com/developers/docs/policies-and-agreements/developer-terms-of-service) and [Discord Developer Policy](https://discord.com/developers/docs/policies-and-agreements/developer-policy) otherwise still apply to you and the applications you develop utilizing this SDK.